 Rodeo Events at each and every performance include

-The top 30 riders return and compete during the first 3 performances of the ABC ProRodeo on Thursday, March 29th, Friday, March 30th, and Saturday Matinee, March 31st.
+The tryout for Mutton Bustin’ is Tuesday, April 2, 2019.
+The top 30 riders return and compete during the first 3 performances of the ABC ProRodeo on Thursday, April 4th, Friday, April 5th, and Saturday Matinee, April 6th.
 Ride times will be chosen through a random drawing.
-The top three winners from each of these first 3 rodeo performances will return to compete for the “All Around Championship” during the Saturday Night Performance on March 31st.
+The top three winners from each of these first 3 rodeo performances will return to compete for the “All Around Championship” during the Saturday Night Performance on April 6th.

 Trophy Buckles will be presented to the 1st, 2nd, and 3rd place finishers in the All-Around Championship and a custom made champion vest will go to the All-Around Champion.